DennisSoemers/MaastCTS2/README.md

 Thanks to Torsten Schuster for developing the [MaastCTS](http://www.gvgai.net/view_profile.php?id=237) agent and describing it in
 [his thesis](https://project.dke.maastrichtuniversity.nl/games/files/msc/Schuster_thesis.pdf).
 The MCTS implementation of this agent was used as a starting point for the development of MaastCTS2.
 Thanks to Dr. Mark Winands and Chiara Sironi, M.Sc. for their supervision of my Master Thesis project.
 Thanks to the
-[organizers](http://www.gvgai.net/about_us.php) of the GVG-AI Competition for organizing these competitions.
+[organisers](http://www.gvgai.net/about_us.php) of the GVG-AI Competition for organising these competitions.

 References
 ----------